-Once everything is set up, we can move on to the next part – Oxylabs' Residential Proxies integration with Puppeteer.
+Once everything is set up, we can move on to the next part – Oxylabs proxies integration with Puppeteer.

-Within Puppeteer, fill in the value (proxy host:port).
-The value for Residential Proxies is as follows:
+Within Puppeteer, fill in the value, proxy host:port.
+The values for Oxylabs proxies are as follows:

-Under page.authenticate, input your Oxylabs proxy sub-user's username and password.
+Under page.authenticate, input your Oxylabs proxy user's username and password.
 The example of a code looks like this:

 const puppeteer = require('puppeteer');